instant-dev/orm/README.md

 };
 ```

-Plugins **must** export an `event` string and a `plugin` function.
+Plugins **must** export a `plugin` function.
 Plugins are executed in the
-order they exist in the filesystem, according to their appropriate event.
+alphabetized order they exist in the filesystem, with directories being loaded first.

 #### Using vector fields